LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 (ii) $\mathcal{F}\U \mathcal{S}^{-1} \mathcal{F}\U \mathcal{S}f=\mathcal{F}\U \mathcal{S}\mathcal{F}\U \mathcal{S}^{-1}  f=f$

-The first point can be proved by a direct application of Fubini.
+A direct application of Fubini can prove the first point.
 The second point is trickier and is the crux of why we call $\mathcal{F}^{-1}$ the inverse Fourier transform.
 The proof can be found in [2](https://link.springer.com/book/10.1007/978-1-4419-7055-8) pages 222-226.
 From $(i)$ and $(ii)$ we deduce immediately that, given a